Worries of a Fed pullback sends US stocks lower

 NEW YORK (AP) — Stock and bond prices are lower on Wall Street after the Federal Reserve said it could reduce its the support of the U.S. economy in “coming months” so long as the job market continues to improve.

 The Fed’s economic stimulus has been a key driver of the stock market’s 25 percent surge this year, along with rising corporate profits and a recovering U.S. economy.

-Bond prices also declined.
-The yield on the benchmark 10-year Treasury note rose sharply, to 2.80 percent from 2.71 percent just before the minutes were released.
-That’s the highest since Sept.
-17. Bond yields rise when demand for them falls.
+The yield on the 10-year Treasury note rose to 2.80 percent, its highest since Sept.
+17.

 Lowe’s fell 6 percent after its results missed analysts’ forecasts.